International adoption: Effects on adoptive parents

-Adoption is a dynamic shift on both the adoptive parent(s) and the child.
-The adoption process is long and arduous to ensure that the living environment will be suitable for the child.
-However, it can be very overwhelming; many grow up with a total loss of connection to their biological families, culture and roots.
-According to Child Welfare Information Gateway, "The home study process can feel intrusive and may highlight issues that you have not fully addressed."
-The uncertainty of the whole process, including being able to even adopt a child can be overwhelming.
-However, the adoption of the child has countless beneficial effects on the child.
-Adopting a child can provide a stable foundation and family situation that is essential for growth and development and can provide new opportunities and resources for an adoptive child.
-It can also give the adoptive parents a sense of purpose and completion.
-However, the Post-Adoption Period can be mentally and emotionally taxing for both parties.
-Child Welfare Information Gateway also states, "Parents may be unprepared for the issues that may come up throughout the lifelong adoption journey."
+Adoption is a long and arduous process for both the adoptive parent(s) and the child.
+The home study process, in particular, can be "intrusive".
+The uncertainty of the whole process, including whether they will even be able to adopt a child.
+Additionally, the Post-Adoption Period can be mentally and emotionally taxing as "parents may be unprepared for the issues that may come up throughout the lifelong adoption journey."
+As a result, it can, at times, be overwhelming.

 Unidentified trauma from the adopted child can be hard to pinpoint and treat.
-Adopted children can also have a fear of rejection and abandonment, which make it hard the parent(s) to connect instantly with the child.
-This in turn can trigger senses of being let-down, sadness and depression in the parent(s).
+Adopted children can also have a fear of rejection and abandonment, which makes it hard for the parent(s) to connect instantly with the child.
+This, in turn, can trigger feelings of being let down, sadness, and depression in the parent(s).

+At the same time, the process can also give the adoptive parents a sense of purpose and completion.

 In popular culture

-Blue Bayou, a film written and directed by Justin Chon, depicts a Korean-American man who was adopted by a white family and is at risk for deportation because his parents did not file for his citizenship.
-The movie is based on true stories about interracial adoption, which is related to the Child Citizenship Act of 2000.
+Blue Bayou, a film written and directed by Justin Chon, depicts a Korean-American man who is adopted by a white family and is at risk of deportation because his parents did not file for his citizenship.
+The movie is based on true stories about interracial adoption following the introduction of the Child Citizenship Act of 2000.